Effective Field Theory descriptions of Higgs boson pair production

 The reweighting is also tested for the average transverse momentum of both Higgs bosons, $\ptH$, as shown in Figs.~\ref{fig:NLO_reweight_ptH_p1} and \ref{fig:NLO_reweight_ptH_p2}.
-While the general shape of the $\ptH$ distribution is reproduced by the reweighting procedure (i.e.~dips associated with cancellations of triangle- and box-type contributions, and the position of the peaks), discrepancies of up to $\sim40\%$ can be observed (e.g.~in benchmark 1$^\ast$), with smaller deviations of $\mathcal{O}(10-20\%)$ appearing in other benchmark scenarios.
+While the general shape of the $\ptH$ distribution is reproduced by the reweighting procedure (i.e.~dips associated with cancellations of triangle- and box-type contributions, and the position of the peaks), discrepancies of up to $\sim40\%$ can be observed (e.g.~in benchmark 1), with smaller deviations of $\mathcal{O}(10-20\%)$ appearing in other benchmark scenarios.
 The reweighting is performed based on the distribution of the invariant mass $m_{hh}$, which is insensitive to additional jet radiation.
 Thus the effect of additional radiation is by construction entirely neglected in the reweighted samples.
 In the exact calculation, on the other hand, the jet emission spectrum will vary significantly depending on which contributions are enhanced in the considered benchmark scenario.
 For experimental analyses, the closure between the distributions of the final discriminant(s) of a BSM sample and the SM sample reweighted to the same BSM scenario should be studied.
 Deviations such as the one reported here for $\ptH$ should be taken into account through a dedicated uncertainty treatment.
+However, uncertainties defined in this way are expected to be much smaller than theoretical uncertainties described in Section~\ref{sec:theoUnc} and hence subdominant.

-Finally, we would like to comment that even if the reweighting would have been performed directly on the $\ptH$ distribution we would not have expected a very good agreement between the fully-generated samples and the reweighted ones.
+Finally, we would like to comment that even if the reweighting had been performed directly on the $\ptH$ distribution we would not have expected a very good agreement between the fully-generated samples and the reweighted ones.